top of page

 The ST ANSELM seen departing the port of Dover in 1989, in what would turn out to be her final season on the Calais-Dover line under Sealink British Ferries.
 Picture taken by Ken Larwood and publihsed on www.doverferryphotosforum.co.uk.

 The arrival of the FIESTA and of the CHANNEL SEAWAY was a key moment for the company, which eventually sought to enhance their freight transportation abilities by converting them into conventional passenger ferries.
 As a result, both ships were converted in Bremerhaven, and saw their accommodation superstructures being entirely remodeled.
 They acquired passenger areas and sponsons that enabled them to sail with better stability on the rough seas of the Channel.
-They began service as passenger ferries in 1990, with the FIESTA having been renamed FANTASIA (later becoming the first ALKMINI A of GA Ferries, operating for the company on the Adriatic Sea from 2003 to 2004, when she was sold to Polish company Polferries, for whom she continues to sail today as the WAWEL) and the CHANNEL SEAWAY having become the new FIESTA (later becoming the SEAFRANCE CÉZANNE of SeaFrance).
+They began service as passenger ferries in 1990, with the FIESTA having been renamed FANTASIA (later becoming the first ALKMINI A of GA Ferries, operating for the company on the Adriatic Sea from 2003 to 2004, when she was sold to the Polish company Polferries, for whom she continues to sail today as the WAWEL) and the CHANNEL SEAWAY having become the new FIESTA (later becoming the SEAFRANCE CÉZANNE of SeaFrance).
 With their deployment, the ST ANSELM was withdrawn from the Calais-Dover line, after having operated there for the first 10 years of her career.
 The ST CHRISTOPHER remained on the service, as the company still required one of the vessels of the Saint-class to provide freight service alongside the NORD-PAS-DE-CALAIS (which later became the SEAFRANCE NORD-PAS-DE-CALAIS in 1996).
-The ST ANSELM was instead deployed on the Boulogne-Folkestone line, hence operating as a third ship on the service that had been covered, with much success, by the HORSA and the HENGIST since 1972.
+The ST ANSELM was instead deployed on the Boulogne-Folkestone line during the 1990 season, operating alongside the HENGIST (which had been operating there since 1972) and replacing the HORSA which moved to the Holyhead-Dún Laoghaire line on the Irish Sea.
 She only stayed there for one season, however, as traffic on the line was in decline since the late 1980s.

 The ST ANSELM seen departing the port of Folkestone in 1990, during her lone season on the Boulogne-Folkestone line.
 Picture taken by Jim Ashby and published on www.doverferryphotosforum.co.uk.

-In late 1990, Sealink British Ferries experienced an expected defining moment in their history, as they underwent a new change in ownership.
-Indeed, after a hostile takeover bid, Sea Containers decided to sell the company to Swedish giants Stena Line, thus creating a new company called Sealink Stena Line.
+In late 1990, Sealink British Ferries experienced an unexpected defining moment in their history, as they underwent a new change in ownership.
+Indeed, after a hostile takeover bid, Sea Containers decided to sell the company to the Swedish giants Stena Line, thus creating a new company called Sealink Stena Line.
 This resulted in all Sealink ferries receiving the 'STENA' prefix in their respective names.
 Moreover, the entire ferry network of Sealink underwent an extensive reshuffling programme.
-Stena Line notably decided to introduce two new ships on the Calais-Dover line in 1991: the newly-built Ro-Pax ferry STENA CHALLENGER (today the LEIF ERICSON of Canadian company Marine Atlantic) and the 1986-built STENA INVICTA, formerly the PEDER PAARS of Danish state-owned company DSB Rederi, which was the predecessor of Scandlines.
-That ship is currently the COLOR VIKING of Norwegian company Color Line.
+Stena Line notably decided to introduce two new ships on the Calais-Dover line in 1991.
+These were the newly-built Ro-Pax ferry STENA CHALLENGER (today the LEIF ERICSON of the Canadian company Marine Atlantic) and the 1986-built STENA INVICTA, formerly the PEDER PAARS of the Danish state-owned company DSB Rederi, which was the predecessor of Scandlines.
+That ship is currently the COLOR VIKING of the Norwegian company Color Line.
 With these new ferries, alongside the FIESTA and the FANTASIA which were renamed STENA FIESTA and STENA FANTASIA, respectively, the older vessels of the Saint-class were definitely removed from the Channel (for now), and the company sought to deploy them on the Irish Sea and on the North Channel.
 To that end, the ST ANSELM and the ST CHRISTOPHER were renamed STENA CAMBRIA and STENA ANTRIM, respectively.
 The former's new name indicated that she would be deployed on the Irish Sea, as she was named after Cambria, an alternative name used for Wales, which borders the aforementioned sea.
-After undergoing a refit and temporarily serving the Folkestone-Boulogne line in early 1991 (as she was replacing her fleetmates, the HENGIST and the HORSA, while they were undergoing their annual refit in order to enter service as the STENA HENGIST and as the STENA HORSA, respectively, under Sealink Stena Line), she was introduced on the Holyhead-Dún Laoghaire line, hence connecting Great Britain with Ireland via the Irish Sea.
-She was partnered with the STENA HIBERNIA, built in 1977 and formerly the ST COLUMBA under Sealink, and which later became the EXPRESS APHRODITE of Agapitos Express Ferries, and then of Minoan Flying Dolphins/Hellas Flying Dolphins and Hellenic Seaways, and is also due to end her career in the next days as she is sailing to Gadani in Pakistan for demolition, after having spent the final 14 years of her career on the Red Sea as the MASARRAH of Egyptian-Saudi Arabian company Namma Lines.
+After undergoing a refit and temporarily serving the Folkestone-Boulogne line in early 1991 (as she was replacing the HENGIST while she was undergoing her annual refit in order to enter service as the STENA HENGIST under Sealink Stena Line), she was introduced on the Holyhead-Dún Laoghaire line, hence connecting Great Britain with Ireland via the Irish Sea.
+She therefore replaced the same ship that she had replaced one year prior on the Boulogne-Folkestone line, namely the HORSA (which was renamed STENA HORSA), which was brought back to the latter service.
+Upon arriving on the Irish Sea, the STENA CAMBRIA was partnered with the STENA HIBERNIA, a ferry built in 1977 and formerly the ST COLUMBA under Sealink, and which later became the EXPRESS APHRODITE of Agapitos Express Ferries, and then of Minoan Flying Dolphins/Hellas Flying Dolphins and Hellenic Seaways, and which is also due to end her career in the next days as she is sailing to Gadani in Pakistan for demolition, after having spent the final 14 years of her career on the Red Sea as the MASARRAH of the Egyptian-Saudi Arabian company Namma Lines.

 The STENA CAMBRIA seen arriving in the port of Dún Laoghaire in Ireland in 1991, during her first season under Sealink Stena Line and under her new name.
 Picture taken by the Sealink Heritage group and published on www.doverferryphotosforum.co.uk.